 Betty Sue McIntyre, 75, of Andrews passed away on Friday, March 15, 2019 in Andrews.

-To send flowers in memory of Betty Sue McIntyre, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Betty Sue McIntyre, please visit our Heartfelt Sympathies Store.

 Family and friends will gather to celebrate her life at 10:00 AM Wednesday, March 20, 2019 at McNett Funeral Home Chapel with Pastor Glenn Hammack officiating.
 Interment will follow in the Andrews North Cemetery.
 Visitation will be from 11 AM – 9 PM Monday and 9 AM – 9 PM Tuesday, and the family will receive friends from 6 – 8 PM on Tuesday at the funeral home.
 Please celebrate her life by visiting www.mcnettfuneralhome.com.